 2. Stainless Steel Propellers

-Stainless steel propellers feature thinner, stiffer blades which allow for better power transfer from the engine to the water.
-It results in smoother, more efficient boating, especially at higher speeds.
+Stainless steel propellers have thinner, more rigid blades that enhance the transfer of power from the engine to the water.
+This leads to a smoother and more efficient boating experience, particularly at higher speeds.

 Durability and Longevity